wonha/Pay-Baymax-SoftwareEngineerChallange/DesignQuestion/ArchitectureSpecification.md

 ### Data Modeling

-Data modeling is important for high scaled system, because it is directly related to how efficiently partitioning and clustering performed.
+Data modeling is important for high scaled system, as it is directly related to how efficiently partitioning and clustering can performed.

 Informations such as user gender, age, location etc can offer business insight to merchants and need to be included.

-It's reasonable to collect only non-sensitive data unless there is special reason.

 Data structure example :
 - User : User ID, Email, DoB, User grade, Gender, Country, Device info etc
 - Payment Event : Amount, Payment Method, Point usage, Point allocation, Timestamp
 - Merchant : Merchant ID, Merchant grade, Location, Businees Type (restaurant, hotel, etc)

+It's reasonable to collect only non-sensitive data unless there is special reason.

 Primary Key (Event ID) can be generated from user ID and timestamp, or from the Key Generation Service with base 64 encoding.
 The randomly generated hash key from KGS will be better to support sharding.